Analysis | Why China and U.S. Are Clashing Over Stock Listings

 5. What could be coming next?

 In July, Chinese regulators were said to be considering requiring firms that have already gone public using the VIE structure to seek approval for additional share offerings overseas.
-This category includes Didi as well as e-commerce giant Alibaba Group Holding Ltd., which raised $25 billion in a 2014 debut listing on the New York Stock Exchange.
+This category includes e-commerce giant Alibaba Group Holding Ltd., which raised $25 billion in a 2014 debut listing on the New York Stock Exchange, at the time the world’s biggest-ever IPO.
+Before the crackdown in mid-2021, Chinese companies accounted for about 4% of America’s $50 trillion-plus equity market.
 In November, a commission created by the U.S. Congress to track and anticipate threats from China recommended, as part of a larger report, prohibiting U.S. investment in VIEs linked to Chinese entities or, at the least, more prominently flagging the risks involved to investors.
 Already, the SEC is asking detailed questions of Chinese firms about offshore corporate structures before allowing them to go public in the U.S.

 More stories like this are available on bloomberg.com